skypilot-org/skypilot/docs/source/reference/local/job-submission.rst

     echo "Hello, Sky On-prem!"
     conda env list

 This defines a task to be run.
 The task takes up 1 V100 GPU.
-The cloud field is optional.
-Sky will automatically detect if the cloud is local when the user specifies the name of the local cluster in `sky launch`.

 To connect to the local cluster ``my-local-cluster`` and run a task, use :code:`sky launch`: